Shame.

 The War Inside You

-Those beliefs were drilled into you early, before you had the tools to question them.
+Those younger beliefs were drilled into you early, before you had the tools to question them.
 Before you had the language to push back, they were carved into your thought process.
-End every time you get close to actually having what you want, that younger voice screams: “This is wrong.
+And every time you get close to actually having what you want, that younger voice screams: “This is wrong.
 You’re disgusting.
 You’ll regret this.”

 What You’re Actually Doing